 In rare cases, overdose may also lead to respiratory depression (slow or stopped breathing) and seizures.
 If someone is unresponsive or has collapsed after taking Seroquel, call 911 right away.

-Finding Treatment For Seroquel Abuse And Addiction
+Finding Treatment For Drug Addiction

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.

 - Annals of Emergency Medicine—Acute Quetiapine Overdose in Adults: A 5-Year Retrospective Case Series

 - U.S. Centers for Disease Control and Prevention—National Vital Statistics Reports: Volume 67, Number 9